 The visitor report form should be completed and returned to the court as soon as you have conducted the interviews necessary for you to make your recommendations.
-By statute, this should occur within fifteen (15) calendar days.
-The court may grant additional time for filing the report if necessary, through a motion and order.
-If it is an emergency temporary guardianship, it should be filed within five (5) calendar days after the appointment of a temporary guardian.
+By statute, this should occur within fifteen (15) days.
+The court may grant additional time for filing the report if necessary.
+If it is an emergency temporary guardianship, it should be filed within five (5) days of the appointment of a temporary guardian.